Ultra Low Sulfur Diesel

 EPA recently established the National Clean Diesel Campaign.
 This is a far reaching program funding diesel emission reduction projects across the country.
 Under the Energy Policy Act (2005), congress will provide funds this fiscal year 2008 to help reduce harmful emissions from heavy duty diesel engines.
 EPA will award grants to build diesel emission reduction programs across the country that improve air quality and protect public health.
 For fiscal year 2008, the amount of funding available is $49.2 million.
 The funding is split into two basic components:

 The National Clean Diesel Funding Assistance Program contains the majority of the funding dedicated to deployment of diesel retrofit technologies.
 This funding ($27.6 million for FY08) will be administered by EPA's regional offices.
 Alaska is within EPA’s region 10.
 The federal entity with Region 10 EPA responsible for reviewing projects and allocating federal grant funds is the West Coast Collaborative.
-You can visit their website for more information on opportunities to apply for this funding: http://www.westcoastdiesel.org/.
+Visit their website for more information on opportunities to apply for this funding.